Gmot/3DChess/README.md

 3D Hartwig chess set
 ====================

-3D chess game done in HTML/CSS/JS.
+3D chess game optimised for BB10 made with HTML/CSS/JS.
 Works only in webkit.

 See it in action : http://codepen.io/juliangarnier/full/BsIih